edibotopic/edibotopic-website/content/blog/doing/2023-07-08-curtsy-rehearsed.md

-This exposure to the most minor of press coverage motivated me to explain why I — an academic, non-musician who last *attempted* music in school — started this project and what I was trying to achieve.
+This exposure to the most minor of press coverage motivated me to explain why I — an academic, non-musician who last _attempted_ music as a teeneager — started this project and what I was trying to achieve.

 # Soundtracks to Lectures

 My original motivation was to soundtrack lectures.
 During the era of Covid-19 lockdowns I had to teach remotely.
-I wanted to create *good* lecture videos, which — for me — had to include music.
+I wanted to create _good_ lecture videos, which — for me — had to include music.
 In my naivety, I immediately (and fairly) got a copyright strike on YouTube.